rehanmondal/REST-API-On-Course-Products/README.md

 it is easy to build API with this architechture.
 This article states how to build a REST API using Flask and MySQL with refference to the HTTP status codes, headers and a json body parameter whcih is basically the response body of the particular requests.
 Whenever we send a request to the API, it will specify an HTTP method and a path.
-To make a request, at first we have to choose that particular the HTTP method and the path for the operation that we want to use.
+To make a request, at first we have to choose that particular HTTP method and the path for the operation that we want to use.
 For example, the "../product/getall" the operation uses the GET method returns a json response.

 ### Schema